ketut-garjita/de-zoomcamp-2024/learning/module4/dbt.md

 Macros can be exported to **packages**, similarly to how classes and functions can be exported to libraries in other languages.
 Packages contain standalone dbt projects with models and macros that tackle a specific problem area.

-When you add a package to your project, the package's models and macros become part of your own project.
+When we add a package to our project, the package's models and macros become part of our own project.
 A list of useful packages can be found in the dbt package hub.

-To use a package, you must first create a packages.yml file in the root of your work directory.
+To use a package, we must first create a packages.yml file in the root of our work directory.
 Here's an example:

 ```
 packages: